NileshBarandwal/HarshTaal25/README.md

 ---

 ## **Conclusion**
-This documentation provides a comprehensive guide to the **Harshital Website** project.
+This documentation provides a comprehensive guide to the **HarShtAl Website** project.
 If you have any questions or need further assistance, feel free to reach out!

 ---